F-I-D-O/Manuals/manuals/Programming/Gurobi.md

 - `<Expression A>` and `<Expression B>` can be both constants or *linear expressions* and ,
 - `<Operator>` is one of the following: `==`, `<=`, `>=`

+### Add multiple constraints at once
+We can add multiple constraints at once using the [`addConstrs`](https://docs.gurobi.com/projects/optimizer/en/current/reference/python/model.html#Model.addConstrs) method.
+It has two arguments:

+- The *generator*, and
+- The name of the constraint

+The name of the constraint is automatically generated similarly to the `addVars` method.

+The generator is a Python generator function that produces a Gurobi constraint expression.

+## Linear Expressions
 The linear expression is represented by the [LinExpr](https://docs.gurobi.com/projects/optimizer/en/current/reference/python/linexpr.html#LinExpr) class.
 There are several ways how to build a linear expression, here **sorted from slowest to fastest**:

 - Using natural syntax: